virto-network/website/docs/whitepaper.md

 their holders voting rights within the marketplace and chain level governance.

 #### 5.2.2 Minting and Distribution
-Markerplace are free to design their own token economics with two conditions of: the token allocations:
+Markerplaces are free to design their own token economics with two conditions of the token allocations:

 - Virto Network: >= 5% of total tokens supply